aws-robotics/aws-robomaker-sample-application-helloworld/README.md

 ## How to Contribute

-- Create issues and pull requests against this Repository on Github
+Create issues and pull requests against this Repository on Github
-- Please run your changes through the linter scripts provided in scripts/lint.sh